 Mis-blamed: Many people believe this was Lewis' project alone.
 While he did write the final treatment and direct it, the original script was around for a decade before he was involved and, as mentioned in the synopsis, there were many problems with the production that Lewis had nothing to do with.

-- Narm Charm: Some comedians who have read the script have noted that the movie falls in this trope.
+Narm Charm: Some comedians who have read the script have noted that the movie falls in this trope.
 In fact, Janeane Garofalo and Ben Stiller once tried to have a public reading but they were quickly shut down by an Army of Lawyers.

-- So Bad, It's Good: The movie has been screened privately for select Hollywood insiders and this is often the reaction.
-Harry Shearer once saw the film and noted that it was "perfect in its awfulness".
-The other frequent reaction is that it's just utterly without redeeming merit.
+So Bad, It's Good: The rough cut of the movie has been screened privately for select Hollywood insiders and this is often the reaction.
+Fellow comedian Harry Shearer once saw the film and in a subsequent interview with Spy magazine compared the viewing experience to suddenly encountering "a black velvet painting of Auschwitz":